 So here's the deal.
 Use a cloud solution instead.
 It is just more reliable in terms of latency and availability.
 Better latency => more conversions.
 A simple math that works for every business.

 How much would it cost?
 A quick answer: just a couple of bucks per month.
 Azure shared website instance is $9.68/mo.
 That's quite affordable especially when you have a business that depends on website conversions.
 The exact cost depends on your needs and perfectly explained in Scott's Hanselman article.

 ASP.NET is a native technology for Azure.
 While you can use PHP, Node.js and others, ASP.NET is the most performant and adapted one.
 So stick with it, this will cut your costs.
 JitBit published an insightful read on that topic.

 Yet another important aspect is caching.
 I see a lot of websites everyday and most of them have HTTP caching off.
 Why is that important?
 It puts a pressure on your server and degrades user experience.
 Please make sure your website leverages HTTP caching because it reduces the costs and makes your customers happier.
 A quick hint for ASP.NET: OutputCacheAttribute.

 I suggest to avoid Content Management Systems (CMS) if you want to make a really fast website.
 CMS tend to be sluggish for a number of reasons.
 Instead, use Visual Studio as it brings great productivity and flexibility you need to gain speed.

 Put it that way: Visual Studio and ASP.NET already form a nearly perfect system for website authoring.

 Visual Studio Express for Web is what you need to get started.
 This requires programming skills though.

-Another great tool you may need is Cloud Combine.
-It allows to access the site files via FTP as well as to scratch Azure blobs.
-Cloud Combine is HQ and tactile so that you are happy and productive while using it everyday.
-It works the way you expect and won't screw you up.
+Another tool you may consider is Cloud Combine.
+It allows to access the site files via FTP as well as to scratch Azure blobs and tables.